 - Social and recreational activities programme

-Sussex Health Care retain the services of a range of therapists - physiotherapy, occupational therapy and reflexology are available on request.
-Experts are available to advise on any aspect of a service user's care, recreational pursuits or environment.
+SHC has access to a range of trusted external therapists - physiotherapy, occupational therapy and reflexology are available on request.
+Experts are available to advise on any aspect of an individual's care, recreational pursuits or environment.

 The activities programme is one of the most important aspects of life at Forest Lodge.
-A huge range of activities are undertaken by the service users including handicrafts, quizzes, reminiscence sessions, music and movement, cookery and art therapy.
-The key aim of the programme is to provide mental stimulation, engage the attention and interest, and to prolong mobility.
+A huge range of activities are undertaken by the people we support including handicrafts, quizzes, reminiscence sessions, music and movement, cookery and art therapy.
+The key aim of the programme is to provide mental stimulation, engage attention and interest, and to prolong mobility.

-Our experienced chef prepares interesting and homely meals with attention to individual requirements and special diets.
+Our experienced chef prepares interesting and homely meals, with attention to individual requirements and special diets.
+Meals are offered to families in special circumstances who are visiting, in order for them to be able to spend mealtimes with the people we support.

-All staff undertake an induction programme of instruction when they join Sussex Health Care.
+All staff undertake an induction programme when they join SHC.
 Thereafter, a system of supervision and support enables them to gain experience and increase their skills.
-Extensive in-house training is provided by the Sussex Health Care training team to develop skills in dementia care, and QCF courses are undertaken in conjunction with local colleges.
+Extensive in-house training is provided by the SHC Training Academy to develop skills in dementia care, and QCF courses are undertaken in conjunction with local colleges.
+Outside courses are also attended.